Meet the PHC Leadership Team and Areas of Responsibilities

 PHC Responsibilities: Hospitality Coordinator and HEF Administrator

 Native south Floridians and Seminole fans Denise and Brian have been married for over 25 years.
 Their active family includes three girls, two boys, and two dogs, Bentley and Blue.
 Hiking and exploring in the North Georgia mountains or playing in the FL Keys are their favorite ways to spend vacation time.
 Morgan and her husband Christian live in Tennessee.
-She will graduate from Lee University with her master’s degree in December.
+She has graduated from Lee University with her master’s degree.
 Miranda lives and goes to school in northeast Georgia, where she is earning her degree in Special Education.
-Jackson is a junior and enjoys doing anything outside, especially playing all kinds of sports, including track & field, tennis, golf, and soccer.
-Rainaglory is a sophomore who loves playing sports outside and is especially happy when she's hanging out with friends.
+Jackson is a senior and enjoys doing anything outside, especially playing all kinds of sports, including track & field, tennis, golf, and soccer.
+Rainaglory is a junior who loves playing sports outside and is especially happy when she's hanging out with friends.

 Contact at: pbhschooling@gmail.com